gdesouza/conflux/README.md

 - `sync` - Sync local markdown files to Confluence (default command)
 - `list-pages` - List page hierarchy from a Confluence space
-- `get-page` - Fetch and display a page's content by ID or title (storage, html, or markdown formats)
+- `pull` - Fetch and display a page's content by ID or title (storage, html, or markdown formats)
 - `inspect` - Inspect page hierarchy and relationships
 - `upload` - Create or update a single markdown file as a Confluence page
 - `projects` - List configured projects (multi-project mode)